brunocoelho1997/brunocoelho1997.github.io/_posts/2020-10-06-precision-balance.markdown

 * Connect the app to the balance;
 * See the weight of each leg (average of 4 cells);
 * Tare the actual values;
-* Export values, that is, share the actual values with a C# application and this app will create a PDF.
-This application is already developed by my friend.
+* Export values, that is, share the actual values with a C# application (already developed by my friend) and this app will create a PDF.

 <img src="{{site.baseurl}}/assets/img/project_precisionbalance/1.jpeg" alt="Result" class="post-images">